sakuramomo1005/PainStudy/README.md

 * Jump to reference (J2R): Outcomes after dropout immediately switch to be like those from subjects in the placebo group

+as “copy reference” where
+the outcomes after dropout gradually switch to be like those from subjects in the placebo group

 ### Estimands and missing data in clinical trials of chronic pain treatments: advances in design and analysis
 Xueya Cai et. al